FIBRES WEST 2023

 Venessa Bentley, from the Working Hands Fibre Arts Studio, is a practicing artisan and instructor, as well as a full time primary teacher in a fully integrated Intensive Arts Education Program.
 She extended her Degree in Education with diplomas in Fine Arts Education from SFU, and Textile Arts from Cap U. Programs that Venessa teaches are focused on the creative process, and building confidence and joy in hand work.
 A variety of fibre arts programs are taught, year round, at Venessa’s home studio, and at Penelope Fibre Arts She has dedicated her life to this learning, and continues to explore and dissect each step of her fibre arts work, with a view to staying fresh and current in her teaching. venessabentley

 Pearl Chow teaches fibre crafts throughout the lower mainland.
-Simplifying knitting, wearing, felting and braiding is her passion.
+Simplifying knitting, weaving, felting and braiding is her passion.
 Teaching others to craft with the least amount of effort and maximum amount of fun is her goal.
 Pearl ran Birkeland Bros Wool in Vancouver before it moved to Abbotsford.

 Mary Ellenton.
 Mary’s education and passion for all things fibre began at a very early age, being taught by a father who was a hand weaver working for the Island Weavers in Victoria, B.C., and a mother who was an avid sewer and knitter.
 She began teaching full time music in 1973, but for the last 19 years has been honing her textile and fibre arts skills as a home-ec teacher.
 Now retired, Mary still works part time as a teacher-on-call for the Delta School District, specializing in the textile and music areas.